 The Foundation Trust's Board of Directors

-These posts have been held since the Chairman was appointed at the Foundation Trust.
-The work undertaken in these posts does not interfere with the Chairman’s commitments at the Foundation Trust and their overlap with health partners, and all the major businesses and city institutions, strengthens effectiveness in the role as Chairman.
+A number of these posts have been held since the Chairman was appointed at the Foundation Trust.
+The work undertaken in these posts does not interfere with the Chairman’s commitments at the Foundation Trust and their overlap with health partners, and many major businesses and city institutions, strengthens effectiveness in the role as Chairman.

 Bryan Millar, Chief Executive